nedalWahhoud/StoreControl/README.md

 - 🚀 Further optimizations and new features based on real-world use in the store

 # 👨‍👦 Background
 This program was developed for my father's store to make his daily work easier.
-It was tailored to his needs – especially simple product management and automatic alerts when the minimum stock level is undershot.
+It was tailored to his needs – especially management and automatic alerts when the minimum stock level is undershot.